Waldmann disease: Pathophysiology

 The pathophysiology of PIL is centered around the dilation of the lymphatic vessels in the intestinal mucosa, submucosa, and sometimes the mesentery.
 This dilation impedes the normal flow of lymph from the intestines back to the circulatory system.
 The overflow of lymphatic fluid into the intestines leads to the loss of lymphocytes, immunoglobulins, and proteins, causing lymphopenia, hypogammaglobulinemia, and hypoalbuminemia, respectively.
 The loss of proteins contributes to the development of protein-losing enteropathy, a major clinical manifestation of this disease.

 Patients with PIL present with a range of symptoms, significantly influenced by the extent of protein loss.
-Chronic diarrhea and malabsorption are common symptoms [2].
+Chronic diarrhea and malabsorption are common symptoms.
 The loss of protein can lead to edema, particularly in the legs and abdomen, due to decreased oncotic pressure.
 Nutritional deficiencies may develop due to malabsorption, leading to growth retardation in children and weight loss in adults.
 Immune abnormalities resulting from lymphocyte loss can predispose patients to recurrent infections.
-Interestingly, the clinical presentation of PIL can range from asymptomatic to severe, implying a broad clinical spectrum.
+The clinical presentation of PIL can range from asymptomatic to severe, implying a broad clinical spectrum.
 Some adult patients may exhibit minimal or subtle clinical features, diverging from the "textbook" presentations often associated with severe cases.
 This variability underscores the importance of considering PIL in differential diagnoses, even when clinical manifestations are not severe or typical.